Head to Sanur harbour, hop on a boat, and before you can say "happy holidays" you'll have arrived in paradise - welcome to Nusa Lembongan!

 A hidden whiskey & gin bar tucked away under The Deck, The Howff is Nusa Lembongan’s speakeasy that hangs over rugged rock and serves some of our very fave tipples (try the Lady Dora with its chamomile-infused vodka, or The Countess of Ross that’s as zesty as the woman warrior it’s named after).
 The drams of powerful whiskey and globes of botanical gins at this dungeon bar are of the finest calibre, served with class and a touch of Scottish-Balinese character.

 The Howff at Batu Karang Lembongan Resort, Nusa Lembongan, p. +62 366 5596377, +62 855 390 4830 or +62 811 3869216, e. email@example.com.
 Open every evening.

 The Coconut Hut

-A barefoot-boho horizon of all-natural materials, The Coconut Hut is Nusa Lembongan’s shabby-chic bar, restaurant and mini-golf combo that had us at palm trees and putt-putt.
-Awesome food and coffee is served up throughout the day here (think toasted paninis, coconut curries and succulent satays – plus a kids menu for little coconuts) with funky tunes keeping the island vibes alive as glowing golf balls find their way through the 18-hole course of Balinese deities and Hindu temples.
-Sinking back a few cocktails here as you sink a hole in one isn’t mandatory, but is highly recommended…
+A barefoot-boho horizon of all-natural materials, The Coconut Hut is Nusa Lembongan’s shabby-chic bar, restaurant and mini-golf combo that had us at palm trees, Pina Coladas and putt-putt.
+Awesome food and drinks are served up throughout the day here (think toasted paninis and coconut curries – plus a kids menu for little coconuts) with funky tunes and epic Espresso Martinis keeping the island vibes alive as glowing golf balls find their way through the 18-hole course of Balinese deities and Hindu temples.
+Sinking back a few cocktails here as you sink a hole in one isn’t mandatory, but it’s highly recommended…

 The Coconut Hut, Jl Jungut Batu (towards the mangroves), Nusa Lembongan, p. +62 812 3644 9119, e. firstname.lastname@example.org.
 Open daily 9am – 11pm.